 - seeing related fundraising campaigns or advertisements (e.g. a graphic cigarette or melanoma warning).

-Ways to manage the fear of recurrence
+Managing the fear of recurrence

 - Learn to recognise and manage the signs of stress and anxiety, such as a racing heartbeat or sleeplessness.
 Manage these in a healthy way, e.g. you could try yoga or mindfulness meditation.

 - Joining a support group may help.